Photo products

 4. After a template is adjusted the generation command can be executed.
 3DMasterKit creates a sequence of frames for encoding.

-5. Sequence of frames for lenticular screen can be encoded or saved for further processing.
+5. Sequence of frames for the lenticular screen can be encoded or saved for further processing.

 6. Adjusted template can be saved as a “project” for further use.

-3DMasterKit enables to combine templates with each other, create new templates using the existing ones.
-You can open a few templates in the application and compile a new theme, which can be used for the further photo decoration.
-You can create new graphical elements in Photoshop, which can be easily added into existing templates, or create new templates.
+3DMasterKit enables you to combine templates with each other, create new templates using the existing ones.
+You can open a few templates in the application and compile a new theme, which can be used for further photo decoration.
+You can create new graphical elements in Photoshop, which can be easily added to existing templates or create new templates.

 Is it possible to use lenticular lens without the adhesive layer?